OPERATING IN FRANCE

 Reciprocal licences – who will still need these?

-Licensed amateurs from countries, which have not implemented CEPT Recommendation T/R 61-01 or T/R 61-02, will still need to obtain a temporary French licence from ANFR, at the fee applicable to Amateur Radio Licences at the time.
+Licensed amateurs from countries, which have not implemented CEPT Recommendation T/R 61-01 or T/R 61-02, will still need to obtain a temporary French licence from ANFR.
 Such licences are issued on the strength of their home licence if a reciprocal agreement has been entered into between France and the government of their country under which we recognise each other’s qualifications.
-See table below.
+See table below and this document :

-D Country with reciprocal agreement with France :
+D – Countries that have signed a state-to-state agreement with France :

 How should I identify when operating in France?